Burence1/Find-Out/README.md

 # Find-Out
 #### {A project developed to calculate birth days and assign them Akan names}, {Date: 22/02/2021}
 #### By **{BURENS OMONDI}**
+## Description
+{The FindOut App is a multipage website consisiting of; the laanding pages, the App page and the Guide page.
+It is a project that manipulates birthdates to output suitable Akan names.
+The project has a guide page to aid and enhance clients’ experience with the app.
+Furthermore, this project is not limited to specific dates or centuries as it is capable of calculating anyone’s Akan name.}
 ## Setup/Installation
 * Navigate to the project repository via https://github.com/Burence1/Find-Out.git
 * Change your working repository to the clone location of your prefference.